hbai521/Calcium_Imaging/README.md

 It serves as a first-hand visual screen for movement artifacts before conducting in-depth individual z-slice analysis.

 Adding annotations and screenshots is strongly recommended.
-It helps track neuron position for later individual z-slice analysis.
+It helps track neuron position for later individual z-slice analysis.<br>
 ![DOWC_demo](git_images/image_13.png)

 ⚠️ Large movement prevents TrackMate tracking, and manual extraction of intensity values will be necessary.